VibeThemes/bp-social-connect/readme.txt

 == Description ==

 Connect your BuddyPress site with popular social networks.
-This plugin will allow you to connect your WordPress or BuddyPress
+This plugin will allow you to connect your WordPress or BuddyPress.

 1. Create new users or connect your existing users with their social profiles.
 2. Grab social network data to fill WordPress user data.